rchincha/project-stacker.github.io/docs/get_started/get_stacker.md

 Some distributions may have ported these patches into older versions of their kernels.
 For example, Ubuntu 20.04 and 22.04 kernels already have these patches.

-Stacker has checks to ensure that it can run with all these environments requirements, and will fail fast if it can't do something it should be able to do.
+Stacker includes checks to ensure that it can run with all these requirements, and will fail if it can't perform a function it should be able perform.

 ```bash title="Stacker Check"
 stacker check && echo "stacker is ready to use!"